Nubbify/professor-reviews/documentation.md

 ### 2. Socket usage:

-Sockets are used to listen for updates to the database and they push a small notification popup when a new review appears.
+No socket usage here.
+Couldn't come up with a good use for them in the time I spent. ):

 ### 3. View Data:

 Navigation pages for viewing data are:
 1. See list of departments -> `/department`
-2. See list of classes in a departments -> `/department/:department_name`
+2. See list of classes/teachers in a departments -> `/department/:department_name`
 3. See list of classes -> `/class`
-4. See reviews for a class -> `/class/:class_name`
+4. See reviews for teachers that have taught a class -> `/class/:class_name`
 5. See list of teachers -> `/teacher`
 6. See reviews for a teacher -> `/teacher/:teacher_name`
-7. See buttons to navigation pages for inserting data -> `/`
+7. See buttons to insert data -> `/`
 8. About -> `/about`

 Navigation pages for inserting data include: